projectblacklight/blacklight_advanced_search/README.md

   cause some user query elements to be interpreted as operators for edismax when they were intended as literals.
 Somewhat experimental.
 See Github issues #11 and #14.

+## Customizing the advanced search form

+Most of the labels on the advanced search form are [provided via Rails i18n](./config/locales), and can be customized in a local app i18n file.

+Additionally, you can override the templates from this gem used to display the form.
+We've tried to break it up into partials at the right granularity for over-riding in likely ways.
+For one example, see the wiki page on [Adding a range limit to the advanced search form](https://github.com/projectblacklight/blacklight_advanced_search/wiki/Adding-a-range-limit-to-the-advanced-search-form).

 ## Translation to Solr Query, technical details